ahrencode/Ahimsa-for-WP/README.txt

-If a skin doesn't go far enough for you, and you are a CSS ninja who wants more control and detail, all you need to do is create a file called "custom.css" in the theme directory, in which you can add any styles you desire.
-And when you upgrade Ahimsa, this file is left alone, so your customisations are safe.
+If a skin doesn't go far enough for you, and you are a CSS ninja who wants more control and detail, all you need to do is create a file called "custom.css" in the themestore directory, in which you can add any styles you desire.
+And when you upgrade Ahimsa, this file is left alone, so your customisations should be safe.
+The themestore is typically under WP_ROOT/wp-content/themestore/ahimsa, where WP_ROOT is the root directory of your blog's WordPress installation.

 Notes
 -----